laurido/Evolutionary_Thinking_2024/handin_2/README.md

 - LCT (lactase) gene is an example of positive selection in Humans since certain mutations allow adult humans to digest lactose compared to other mammals.
 Can I identify which region of the protein is under positive selection?
 - Is there more selection in introns than in exons?

-You can be creative and make your own hypotesis (please, be creative... when I correct is more fun!).
+You can be creative and make your own hypotesis.
 An aspect you need to consider is the data that you are going to use and if it is accessible to you.

 Then, you have to decide which statistic is more adequate for your hypotesis.
 You can use the statistics introduced to you in Chapter 9 in Nielsen and Sltakin's book:

 1. dN/dS test
 2. HKA test
-3. MacDonal-Kreitman test
+3. McDonald-Kreitman test
 4. Tajima's D test

-You should explain why you choose that statistic, what is it measuring and what do you expect to be the result.
+You should explain why you choose that statistic, what it is measuring, and what you expect the result to be.

-Then, you must perform your analysis, present the results and what are your conclussions.
+Then you must perform your analysis and present the results and your conclusions.
 Best case scenario will be that your alternative hypotesis might be correct and you find some signals of selection, but if you get that the boring null hypotesis is the most likely one... well... you will learn that science is not easy (Fig 2).

 <img src="Fig2.png" width="25%">